 The Lucena Clinic services are delivered via our 5 clinics in

-Children referred by their mental health teams with significant combined social and emotional difficulties.
-These are often associated with autism sprectrum disorders, ADHD and anxiety or behavioural disorders.
-Parents and teachers also benefit greatly as they learn the tools to manage children's needs.
+Children referred by their mental health teams with significant social and emotional challenges.
+These challenges may be associated with Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD) and Anxiety Disorders.
+Parents and teachers also benefit as they learn the tools to manage children's needs.

 "Thanks to this programme, my child has been able to make a real friend for the first